dapr/docs/daprdocs/content/en/concepts/components-concept.md

 You can get a list of current components available in the hosting environment using the `dapr components` CLI command.

+*Note: for components that read data, it is recommended to set the memory capacity of the Dapr process/container accordingly to avoid potential OOM panics*

 ## Component specification

 Each component has a specification (or spec) that it conforms to.
 Components are configured at design-time with a YAML file which is stored in either: